Bob Melvin: Oakland Athletics (2011–2021)

 On June 9, 2011, Melvin was named interim manager of the Oakland Athletics following Bob Geren's dismissal.
 Melvin wore #6 after becoming manager.
 On September 21, he was given the managerial position on a permanent basis, with a three-year contract extension, and became the 30th manager in franchise history, and the 18th in Oakland history.
 The Athletics fashioned a 47–52 record under Melvin's watch, and a 74–88 overall finish to 2011.
 In 2011, he had the lowest rate of his pitchers issuing intentional walks per game of all AL managers, at 0.2%.

-Melvin went on the Chris Townsend Show in the Bay Area after the first game of the 2012 season in Tokyo, and promised the fans that the A's would work hard every game.
-He managed the A's to the franchise's best-ever record in July at 19–5.
-On October 1, the A's clinched their first playoff appearance since 2006, and two days later clinched the Western Division of the American League.
+Melvin went on the Chris Townsend Show in the Bay Area after the first game of the 2012 season in Tokyo, and promised the fans that the Athletics would work hard every game.
+He managed the Athletics to the franchise's best-ever record in July at 19–5.
+On October 1, the Athletics clinched their first playoff appearance since 2006, and two days later clinched the American League West.
 For the regular season, the team was 94–68, a .580 win–loss percentage.
 In 2012, he used the fewest pinch runners per game of all AL managers, at 0.10.
-The A's lost the 2012 ALDS to the Detroit Tigers, three games to two.
+The Athletics faced the Detroit Tigers in the Division Series.
+They lost the first two games in close fashion before going back to Oakland and winning tight affairs in Game 3 and 4 to force a pivotal Game 5 in Oakland.
+They were then shut out 6-0 to finish the series.
 Melvin was honored as the 2012 American League Manager of the Year.
 He became the 14th manager in history to win the award at least twice in a career, and the sixth manager to win the award in both leagues.

-During the 2013 season, Melvin's second full season at the helm, the A's continued what began the previous year, posting winning records for every month of the season and securing a second consecutive AL West Division Championship.
+During the 2013 season, Melvin's second full season at the helm, the Athletics continued what began the previous year, posting winning records for every month of the season and securing a second consecutive American League West Division Championship.
 Athletics' outfielder Josh Reddick referred to Melvin as the "King of Platoons" due to his extensive use of platoons.
 In the 2013 regular season, the team was 96–66 with a .593 win–loss percentage.

-In 2014, Melvin's Athletics entered the All-Star Break with the best record in the majors.
-While the team faded down the stretch, it still managed to clinch an AL Wild Card berth on the final day of the season.
-In 2015 he only had his players place 11 sacrifice bunts, the lowest number in the AL.
+They then faced the Tigers in the Division Series.
+Oakland won two of the first three games and even had Game 5 set up in Oakland.
+They lost Game 4 and then were shutout in Game 5 to once again lose at home.